-Our nation’s students have never been less educated on or less prepared for a career in military affairs.
+Our nation’s students have never been less prepared for careers in military affairs.
 Universities have overseen a steep decline in the teaching of military history; more than seventy percent of the nation’s 18-24 year-olds are ineligible for military service; and young Americans are generally not knowledgeable about the military’s basic characteristics.
-Students are graduating from college and entering the defense workforce without a proper and fundamental framework for national defense policy.
+College graduates are entering the defense workforce without a basic understanding of national defense policy.

 This generation of research assistants and analysts at think-tanks, staff and legislative assistants on Capitol Hill, and special assistants at the Pentagon and across the Executive Branch face a steep learning curve in the theory, application, and even the vocabulary of working in the Washington defense world.
 The national security workforce is under severe stress.
 The cultivation of a new generation of leaders is critical to our future.

 The first component of the fellowship is an intensive four-day boot camp at the Ronald Reagan Institute in Washington DC, which will begin on the evening of September 29 and conclude on the evening of October 2.
 The program is a unique opportunity to learn from the nation’s foremost defense policy thought-leaders and practitioners and hear from distinguished senior leaders in the national security and military communities.
 Students will emerge with a strong fundamental understanding in defense affairs, covering specific topics such as: budgeting, strategy, civil-military relations, force structure, readiness, the industrial base, the future of warfare, etc. Students will also learn about the key actors and institutions involved in making defense policy.

 Each day consists of morning and afternoon seminars led by leading instructors complimented by guest speakers.
 Students are assigned readings ahead of time.
 Lodging, meals, a transportation stipend, and a course reader are provided.